 Looking for something specific?
 Check out our interactive map of toy stores and use the legend to sort by different types of specialty shops: Collectibles; Comics; Dolls; Games; Hobby; Magic; Anime, Manga & Kawaii; Blocks & Robots; Toys; and Toys & Gifts.

 The excitement and anticipation that arrives with the holiday season is in the air.
 During this celebratory time, there are many seasonal events happening in Oakland County.
 You’ll find everything from parades, light shows, and seasonal excursions to special performances, holiday markets, and craft fairs.

 View our list of holiday happenings using the button below:

 Signature events include the Detroit Zoo’s Wild Lights, the Big, Bright Light Show in Downtown Rochester, and the Dickens Festival in Holly.
 Whether you’re searching for something to do with your kids, friends, or family, you are sure to find a jolly time in Oakland County!

 The Oakland County Sheriff’s Office is accepting donations for the 31st annual “Coats for the Cold” coat drive from November 1st to November 30th.
 Clean, gently-used or new coats can be dropped off at one of their drop-off sites around Oakland County.
 All Oakland County locations of Real Estate One HQ and Genisys Credit Union are drop-off sites.
 Additionally, donors will receive up to $50 off the cost of a pet adoption ($10 per donated coat, up to five coats) at the Oakland County Pet Adoption Center.

 For a list of all drop-off sites, click the button below:

-Donated coats will be sent to a variety of local charitable organizations, who in turn distribute the coats to community members most in need.
+Donated coats will be sent to various local charitable organizations who distribute the coats to community members in need.